 While we leave our friends to enjoy a welcome taste of fame and fortune, you might want to try Seven Cities of Gold for yourself.
 If so, feel free to download the definitive Atari 800 version for use in the emulator of your choice.

-(Dan Bunten began living as the woman Danielle Bunten Berry in the early 1990s, and had sexual reassignment surgery in November of 1992.
+Dan Bunten began living as the woman Danielle Bunten Berry in the early 1990s, and had sexual reassignment surgery in November of 1992.
 She died five years later.

 In preparing this article, I of course reviewed what I had already written about Dani.
 I confess it made me cringe a bit.
 I have long been annoyed by the habit of people who know nothing of her games of using Dani as some generic representative of her sexuality, and wanted to move the focus firmly to her work as a game designer, to leave the politics of gender identity alone and focus on why she was a such a giant in her chosen field.
 I now realize that in doing so I seemed to dismiss and disrespect the other parts of her story, although I genuinely didn’t intend to do so.
 A couple of angry commenters who, it seemed to me, wanted to force me into the very narrative template I had been trying to avoid only hardened my position.
 I continue to want to avoid the standard structure of the genre of “Dani Bunten Berry stories” — but I also realize that they had some points as well.
 I particularly regret that I never referred to Dani by her female name even in my note at the end of the article.
-I literally never realized I had done this until my recent rereading, and now understand some objections about how I considered her unworthy of referring to by her name and the like a bit better.
+I literally never realized I had done this until my recent rereading, and now understand some objections about how I allegedly considered her unworthy of being referred to by her real name and the like a bit better.
 I won’t edit the article, as doing so could only make those who commented look unreasonable in ways they really weren’t.
 Anyway, it perhaps serves as a better lesson just as it is.
 Know, however, that if I was writing it today I would handle the issue somewhat differently.

 That said, you’ve surely noticed that I continue to refer to Dani as “Dan” and “he” in the article above.
 I understand the logic of those who would say that Dani was always a woman, merely one who was by an accident of birth born into a man’s body.
 Certainly this is the argument most advocates for transsexual rights would make.
 For myself, I am all for transsexual rights, but also believe that gender and sexual identity may be more fluid than much transsexual rhetoric would have it.
 In the end, I have continued to opt for clarity and reality as all of Dani’s friends and colleagues knew it in the 1980s: of her being the man Dan Bunten.
 Referring to “Dani” and “she” in these articles would be confusing to the reader and at least at some level anachronistic, opposed to the consensus reality shared by everyone around her.
 I understand that this decision may not seem ideal to everyone, and even that it runs counter to some journalistic style guidelines.
 If you disagree with it, I can only ask you to believe me when I say it was made in good faith, with no intention to slight.
-For what it’s worth, reports are that post-op Dani was never offended in the least about being referred to as a man when conversations came around to her years of living as Dan.
+For what it’s worth, reports are that post-op Dani was never offended in the least by being referred to as a man when conversations came around to her years of living as Dan. ↩